MTA IDs third victim of last week's fatal LIRR crash

 Determining the identity of Jesus Hernandez required DNA testing.
 All three men killed worked at the Fine Fare Supermarket on Old Country Road in Westbury.

-MTA police on Thursday identified the third of three men killed in last week’s LIRR train crash involving an SUV.
+MTA Police on Wednesday identified the third of three men killed in last week’s LIRR train crash involving an SUV.

-Jesus Hernandez, 24, of Brentwood, was an occupant of the SUV that tried to “beat the train” on Feb.
-26 at a railroad crossing in Westbury and wound up getting caught between two trains going in opposite directions, authorities said.
+Jesus Hernandez, 24, of Brentwood, was one of three men in the sport utility vehicle that tried to “beat the train” on Feb.
+26 at a railroad crossing in Westbury.
+The SUV was hit by two trains going in opposite directions, authorities said, killing all three.

-The two other men had been identified as Miguel Angel Jimenez Luna, 36, and Saul Martinez Caravantes, 28, both of Westbury.
+The two other men in the SUV had been identified earlier as Miguel Angel Jimenez Luna, 36, and Saul Martinez Caravantes, 28, both of Westbury.
 The identity of Hernandez required DNA testing.

 Hernandez would talk about sending money home to his mother in Mexico.
 She would say she’s saving it, but he would tell her to spend it, Rivers said.